-It’s $36 a month for three of their favorite bars with free shipping.
+The Monthly Bar Subscriptions are especially lovely for everyone on your list.
+It’s $30 a month for three of their favorite bars with free shipping.
 Bean-to-bar is an experience to treasure on a regular basis.

-The Deerslayer is a whiskey flavored with the flora and fauna of New Hampshire in autumn — in particular, venison.
-We sourced our red deer venison from a local New Hampshire farm, then hand-chopped the meat and tossed it with cranberries, porcini mushrooms, juniper berries, and green peppercorns.
+The Deerslayer is a whiskey flavored with the flora and fauna of New Hampshire in autumn — in particular, venison (learn more here).
+They sourced the red deer venison from a local New Hampshire farm, then hand-chopped the meat and tossed it with cranberries, porcini mushrooms, juniper berries and green peppercorns.
 After fermenting overnight to accentuate the meat’s delectable gaminess, it is then slow-smoked over a mix of seasoned branches from New Hampshire’s boreal forests.
-A 3-year old white wheat whiskey serves as a lighter-bodied whiskey backbone, allowing the truly unique flavoring to shine through after its final distillation in our rotary evaporator.
+A 3-year old white wheat whiskey serves as a lighter-bodied whiskey backbone, allowing the truly unique flavoring to shine through after its final distillation in the rotary evaporator.
 Savory and smoky notes characterize this one-of-a-kind spirit, with a subtle spice on the palate and a lingering finish.

 Price varies, tamworthdistilling.com

-These are very addictive, but others may favor the cinnamon sugar or zesty hot versions.
+The tasty Ranch Dill pretzels are are very addictive, but others may favor the cinnamon sugar or zesty hot versions. portcitypretzels.com

 This company is known for its innovative approach to microwaving popcorn at home, but now they’re selling it ready-popped.
 Just pair with one of their creative seasonings and let the Netflix bingeing begin.